 We may earn a commission when you buy through links in our articles.
 Learn more.

-Anyway, onto what you need to know about the fire Pokémon weakness.
+Here’s what you need to know about the fire Pokémon weakness:

 What are the fire Pokémon weaknesses?

-Naturally, the main fire Pokémon weakness is water, but it’s useful to know that these pyromaniacs are susceptible to attacks from both the rock and ground-types.
+Fire Pokémon are weak to water-, rock-, and ground-types.
 As such, you want to avoid creatures such as Golem, Blastoise, and Lycanroc.

-Coming up against these three types might be difficult for Arcanine or Charizard, but just look at our ground Pokémon weakness, rock Pokémon weakness, and water Pokémon weakness guides to find out how to beat them.
+Coming up against these three types might be difficult for Magmar or Blaziken, but just look at our ground Pokémon weakness, rock Pokémon weakness, and water Pokémon weakness guides to find out how to beat them.

 As for specific Pokémon to use as a counter to a fire-type, we suggest Gyarados, Blastoise, and Excadrill, as well as the following from specific generations:

-All of these creatures are the perfect counters against the likes of Ninetails, Magmar, and Moltres.
-Especially Rhyperior as a dual rock- and ground-type, and Gyarados thanks to some devastating water attacks.
+All of these creatures are the perfect counters against the likes of Ninetails, Typhlosion, and Moltres.
+Especially Rhyperior as a dual rock- and ground-type.

 What are the fire Pokémon resistances?